isomerpages/mas-moneysense/pages/Understanding Bank Accounts.md

 </li>
 <li>
 <p>It may also be helpful to compare fixed deposit rates and their features
-using online resources such as finance blogs or websites, like the <a href="https://ifl.org.sg/fixed-deposit-rates/" rel="noopener nofollow" target="_blank">fixed deposit rates comparator</a> on
+using online resources such as finance blogs or websites, like Institute of Financial Literacy's <a href="https://ifl.org.sg/fixed-deposit-rates/" rel="noopener nofollow" target="_blank">fixed deposit rates comparator</a>.
-Institute for Financial Literacy’s website.
 These blogs and websites often have comparison tables of fixed deposit rates across a number of banks and can be a useful reference if you are considering placing a fixed deposit.
 After doing your own research, do approach the banks directly to confirm the prevailing and applicable fixed deposit rates on offer and the terms and conditions that apply to you, before placing your deposit.</p>
 </li>
 </ul>
 <h3>Types of Joint Accounts</h3>